moonbuggy/docker-dnsmasq-updater/README.md

 ### Swarm mode
-To operate sensibly in a Docker Swarm it's necessary to adopt a manager/agent configuration, with a single global manager instance being updated through an API interface by Agents running on each Swarm node.
+To operate sensibly in a Docker Swarm it's necessary to adopt a manager/agent configuration, with a single global manager instance being updated through an API by agents running on each Swarm node.

 To enable manager mode Docker Dnsmasq Updater should be run with the `--manager` argument.

-The manager can run anywhere, it doesn't need to be in the Swarm, so long as the Agents can access the API interface.
+The manager can run anywhere, it doesn't need to be in the Swarm, so long as the agents can access the API.
 If desired, the manager script can be run on the device running _dnsmasq_, using the `--local` argument to write to a hosts file on the local system.

 In manager mode the script won't listen to the Docker socket directly, only ingesting API data.
 Agents need to be running on all devices in the Swarm to catch all relevant container/service activity.

 #### Agent usage
-The Agent is a separate script, `dnsmasq_updater_agent.py`, to remove unnecessary overhead and minimize resource demands on the Swarm nodes.
+The agent is a separate script, `dnsmasq_updater_agent.py`, to remove unnecessary overhead and minimize resource demands on the Swarm nodes.
 Configuration is similar to the main script, we're just aiming at the API of a manager instance instead of a remote SSH server.